Hormone Therapy for Menopause: Is It Right for You?

 Health Risks

 The components of hormone replacement therapy may differ depending on the patient’s unique circumstances, but HRT for menopause may increase an individual’s risk of developing certain health issues.
-For example:
+For example:- Blood clots

 - Heart Disease